 The Perse School, Cambridge, CB2 8QF

 How and when winner(s) will be notified, and when they will receive their prizes: details of winning schools / team names will be published within a month of the competition closing window (hopefully earlier).
-Details will be published on the site and winning schools will also be contacted via the invigilating teacher with prize money sent within six weeks of the competition closing date.
+Details will be published on the site and winning schools will also be contacted via the invigilating teacher with prize money sent as soon as possible following the conclusion of the competition once names for cheques have been provided (typically 6-8 weeks).
 Permission will be sought from winning schools/teams for any additional publicity material other than the team name and name of the school.